pilcrowonpaper/arctic/docs/pages/index.md

 # Arctic documentation

 Arctic is an OAuth 2.0 library for JavaScript/TypeScript that supports numerous providers.
-It runs on any runtime, including Node.js, Bun, Deno, and Cloudflare Workers.G
+It runs on any runtime, including Node.js, Bun, Deno, and Cloudflare Workers.

 ## Installation